jo0704/joeynmt-toy-models/README.md

     graph.py

 TODO : comments about the impact of beam size on BLEU and personal take on which beam size to choose in the future

+## Problems
+If 2-3 models were training one after another without stopping in a single bash script, after first model was trained, there would be an error indicating GPU memory was full and training process could not be proceeded, actually we think it might be a bug from pytorch because pytorch didn't reallocate GPU memory to new training sessions after previous sessions were already finished.
+The solution is simple but annoying: reboot the computer to empty the GPU memory will solve the problem in no time.